 |National Visas||For Russians wishing to reside, study or work in one of the Schengen states.
 This covers the specific period for the reason of the travel after which you are expected to return to Russia.
 This must be issued by the country’s embassy in Moscow.|

 As one of the largest countries in terms of geographical area and economic power, Russia is the leading applicant and beneficiary of Schengen visas in the world today.
 Russians have the lowest Schengen visa rejection rates.
 In all the 59 Schengen embassies and consulates in Russia, close to four million applications were made in 2017.
 The following table captures the recent statistics for Schengen visas for the Russian Federation;

 Who and Where to Apply for Schengen Visa in Russia

 Any Russian citizen can apply for a Schengen visa in the country.
-Other applications of different nationalities can apply for a Schengen visa in Russia if they are legal residents of the country.
-There is no way of choosing the embassy or consulate that is competent for examining, processing and deciding on Schengen visa in the country.
+Other applicants of different nationalities can apply for a Schengen visa in Russia if they are legal residents of the country.
+There is no way of choosing the embassy or consulate that is competent for examining, processing, and deciding on a Schengen visa in the country.
 The following scenarios must hold true;

 - The embassy or consulate of Schengen country that is the only travel destination from Russia.